bmndc/nokia-leo/README.md

   - Hold down * to quickly lock the phone.
   - Hold down # to toggle between Ringer and Vibrate mode.
 - To activate the hidden Readout screen reader feature, open the phone's Browser, go to https://cyan-2048.github.io/kaios_scripts, then use the D-Pad to move the mouse and select the *Screen Reader* option.
-- KaiOS accounts are NOT mandatory for the phone' operations or downloading apps from KaiStore, but they can be set up under *Settings > Accounts* if you need them anyways.
+- KaiOS accounts are NOT mandatory for the phone' operations or downloading apps from KaiStore, but they can be set up under *Settings > Accounts* if you need them for Anti-Theft features.

 ## Known issues
 - RAM optimizations leading to aggressive background task killing.
 This can be mitigated by rooting the phone, then append this line in the startup script in /boot to disable the 'low memory killer' function.
 Don't forget to add a swapfile afterwards: